AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Bee Sting, Paul Murray
 * The Song of the Cell, Siddhartha Mukherjee
-* The Dragon Republic, R.F.
-Kuang
+* Convenience Store Woman, Sayaka Murata

 ## On my Shelf
 * One Hundred Years of Solitude, Gabriel García Márquez